MicrosoftDocs/cpp-docs/docs/parallel/sample-multithread-c-program.md

 1. On the **Build** menu, build the project by choosing the **Build Solution** command.

 1. Press **F5** to start the program in the debugger.
+1. Press **a** to create a new thread.
+Each thread bounces a character of a different color around the screen.
+1. Press **q** to quit.

 ::: moniker-end

 ### To compile and link the multithread program Bounce.c from the command line

+1. Open a Visual Studio tools command prompt.
+This ensures the path is set to include the compiler.
 1. Compile and link the program:

     ```cmd